AlessandroMinoccheri/cakephp-currency-converter/README.md

 Is very frequently that inside your sites you need to convert your price from a currency to another currency.
 This library convert your price in every currency of the world.

-It works with yahoo finance api and store currency rates inside a database if you want.
+It works with yahoo finance api and store currency rates inside a database if you would like.
 User can configure time updates, if the user doesn't want to use database, rates are updated every time with the current conversion.

 If you have set to use database, for example, user sets to update currency rates every hour, this library get the currency conversion from yahoo finance the first time, store it inside the database and for the next hour it takes conversion rates from the database if exist.
 In this way reduce the request time to convert and every hour currency rates are updated.

 If you haven't set to use database, instead, every time you call the library it makes a request to yahoo api and gets the actual conversion rate.
 This solution is great if you haven't a lot of request.
-Instead, if you have a lot of request  conversion is better to use the database configuration.
+Instead, if you have a lot of request  conversions is better to use the database configuration.

 ---